-Open Label Study of Isavuconazole in the Treatment of Patients With Aspergillosis and Renal Impairment or of Patients With Invasive Fungal Disease Caused by Rare Moulds, Yeasts or Dimorphic Fungi
+Open-label Study of Isavuconazole in the Treatment of Participants With Aspergillosis and Renal Impairment or of Participants With Invasive Fungal Disease Caused by Rare Moulds, Yeasts or Dimorphic Fungi

-The purpose of this study is to investigate the safety and efficacy of isavuconazole in the treatment of invasive fungal infections that are caused by Aspergillus (in renally impaired patients)and rare fungi.
+The purpose of this study is to investigate the efficacy and safety of isavuconazole in the treatment of renally impaired participants with invasive fungal infections caused by Aspergillus and participants with invasive fungal disease caused by rare fungi.

 Stanford is not currently accepting new patients for this trial.
 You may want to check clinicaltrials.gov to see if other locations are recruiting.